 How did you get to this position - what was the pathway and what did you do before Gaia?

-My journey to this current position started as a therapist 20 years ago.
+My journey started as a therapist 20 years ago.
 I trained at Saltash College in Cornwall and soon after got my first role at Champney’s Tring in Hertfordshire as a Beauty Therapist.
 After 2 years of hands on therapy I took on more responsibility in the management of the spa.
 I stayed at Champney’s for 4 years before being offered the position as spa reception manager and was part of my first opening at the Grove Hotel.
 I developed the overall offering for the treatments and walled garden experience.
 After 6 years I took on the role at Pennyhill Park as spa manager.
-Working closely with the MD, I developed the outside offering as well as changing the existing brands they had to offer a more unique spa experience.
+Working closely with the MD, I developed the outside offering as well as changing the existing brands they had, to offer a more unique spa experience.

 After Pennyhill Park I was offered the role as Spa Director at the Bulgari Hotel, Knightsbridge, a high-end luxury brand.
 I developed the membership programme and innovation international treatment menu.
 I developed an in-house skin clinic and offered result driven treatments such as mesotherapy, radio frequency, LED and Cryotherapy.
-After 5 years, I moved on to the Ned, part of Soho House Group, this was the largest spa opening in the City with 250 bedrooms, a rooftop bar, vault, spa, boxing, yoga and spinning studios and membership club.
+After 5 years, I moved on to the Ned, part of Soho House Group, this was the largest spa opening in the City with 250 bedrooms, a rooftop bar, vault, spa, boxing, yoga & spinning studios and membership club.
 As part of the project I developed fast result driven treatments for the city and offered a barber shop, hair salon and Hammam experience.
 I developed an in-house facial exclusive with Annee De Mamiel creating the urban warrior, fire & ice express facials with LED, far infrared and IV drips for numerous health benefits.

 What do you think you will bring to Gaia?

 Gaia is a beautiful brand and I would like to develop the wellness programming for the spa.
-I would like to see the brand grow and hopefully with my expertise in wellness help to develop the specialised services.
+I would like to see the brand grow and hopefully with my expertise in help to develop the specialised services.
 I believe in the best client care, informal but impeccable.
 I’m looking forward to working with and developing the existing team to grow the individuals to their full potential.
 Being a great brand is always about having great people.

 What sets Gaia apart from other spas?